• 43 minutes 53 seconds

 TOUR ROME: If you're traveling to Rome, don't miss the chance to tour the city with Tiffany as your guide!

-You'll hear conversations that would never take place on the main show, you'll be part of our new chat community, you'll have access to Patreon-only content in addition to bonus episodes, and you'll be invited to join us for regular live meet-ups.
+You'll hear conversations that would never take place on the main show, you'll be part of our new chat community, you'll have access to Patreon-only content in addition to bonus episodes, you'll be invited to join us for live meet-ups, and you'll get to enjoy ad-free listening!

 But most importantly, you'll be doing your part to help keep this show alive—an independent podcast with no corporate support.
 (You'll also help keep it virtually ad-free!)

-Check our our Patreon page for all the details, and consider joining us at the $5 level or above.
+Check out our Patreon page for all the details, and consider joining us at the $5 level or above.
 We are eternally grateful!

 -------------------------------------